 - Conducting our business transactions with your family member or a business in which you have a significant financial interest.
-Related-person transactions covered by our Related-Person Transactions Policy must be reviewed in accordance with such policy and will be publicly disclosed to the extent required by applicable laws and regulations.
+Related-person transactions covered by our Related Party Transactions Policy must be reviewed in accordance with such policy and will be publicly disclosed to the extent required by applicable laws and regulations.

 - Exercising supervisory or other authority on behalf of the Company over a co-worker who is also a family member.
 The employee's supervisor and/or the Compliance Officer will consult with the Human Resources department to assess the advisability of reassignment.